codedByPradeep/calendar-app/DEPLOY.md

 1. Go to [GitHub.com](https://github.com) and sign in.
 2. In the top-right corner, click the **+** (plus) icon next to your profile picture.
 3. Select **New repository**.
-4. In the "Repository name" box, type: `calendar-app` (or any name you like).
+4. In the "Repository name" box, type: `calendar-view-pradeep` (or any name you like).
 5. (Optional) In the "Description" box, type: `React Calendar Component`.
 6. Enable "Public" (so your deployed site is visible).
 7. **Do NOT** check "Add a README file" or .gitignore (keep it empty).